Do you have the Sickle Cell Trait?

 More than 350 Cincinnatians live with the disease every day.

 For 1 in 365 African Americans, Sickle Cell awareness is a way of life.
-As most people know, Sickle Cell Anemia (Sickle Cell) disproportionately affects people of African ancestry, but it also occurs in people of, Hispanic, Mediterranean and Middle Eastern descent.
+As most people know, Sickle Cell Anemia (Sickle Cell) disproportionately affects people of African ancestry but also occurs in people of Hispanic, Mediterranean, and Middle Eastern descent.
 Unless you or someone in your family has the disease, you may not know that Sickle Cell is a blood disorder that happens when a person inherits two abnormal genes, one coming from each parent.

 Approximately 100,000 Americans live with Sickle Cell today.
 Most of us in our 40s and older had a family member who developed Sickle Cell, suffered excruciating pain, and passed before their 25th birthday.